Up to 50% off sofas & mattresses — limited‑time deals.

 Our method shares several core ideas:

-• Time-based heat tests with known conditions
+• Time-based heat checks under controlled conditions

 • Instrument readings before and after contact

-We differ on scale and setting:
+We differ in the setting:

 How To Use Our Cooling Ratings In Mattress Shopping